Book here

 The reef is a very complex marine ecosystem composed of a great diversity of flora and fauna.
 Physically it looks like an underwater mountain formed by coral skeletons.
 They are home to algae, fish, mollusks, and other species.
 The large coral populations are known as reefs.

 Coral is the part we can most easily identify.
-Its main characteristics are its bright colors and, under the right conditions, it can grow and live for hundreds of years.
-It is composed of millions of marine organisms called polyps, each with tentacles and a mouth for feeding.
+Its main characteristics are its bright colors; under the right conditions, it can grow and live for hundreds of years.
+It comprises millions of marine organisms called polyps, each with tentacles and a mouth for feeding.

 • They are one of the oldest ecosystems on Earth.